corioders-templates/templates-manager/src/lib/manager/templates/template.md

 ## Template function

 Template functions is functions that is exported by index.js in TEMPLATE_ROOT/out/index.js, it takes one parameter Template Function Object and can be async.
-This function uses cliApi and templatesApi for communication with outside world, all of this communication leads to part creation.
+This function uses cliApi and templatesApi for communication with outside world.

 ## Template Function Object